 - 4. At the March, 1994 and January, 1995 meetings of the Drafting Committee, a number of concerns were voiced about the subsection (a) as it appeared in the May, 1995 Draft.
-At the March, 1996 meeting of the Drafting Committee, subsection (a) as it appeared in the March 1997 draft was adopted.
+At the March, 1996 meeting of the Drafting Committee, the current subsection (a) was adopted.
 As a result: - (a) The so-called "snap shot" approach has been rejected in cases that come to trial before the agreed time for performance.
 The time for determining the contract price is not the same as the time for measuring market price. - (b) In cases that come to trial after the agreed time for performance, the uncertainty of when a commercially reasonable time has expired and whether the buyer actually repudiated has been eliminated.
 What the seller does or does not do does not turn on whether the buyer repudiated or not. - (c) In any case, there was a consensus among the Drafting Committee that any recovery for future profits should be reduced to present value.
 See §2A-102(1)(u). - (d) Other concerns about measuring damages for breach of a long-term supply contract remain.
 For example, suppose there is no market for goods sold under long-term contracts at the relevant time.
-Should the court then use a "spot market" price and, if so, wouldn't that price tend to over or undercompensate?
+Should the court then use a "spot market" price and, if so, wouldn't that price tend to over or undercompensate? - 5.
+Subsection (b) measures damages by profits that the seller would have made upon full performance rather than the market price.
+It is a subjective test.